shupershuff/D2rSPLoader/README.md

 # Overview
 TBC, making a cutdown version of D2rLoader specifically aimed at tracking time spent on offline characters.
-Useful for tracking total time spent on Grail :)
+Useful for tracking total time spent across each character on Grail :)

 Work in progress but plan to enable the following features:
 - DONE Launch in offline mode for those who want to help their mates fill games online but still play single player (uses parameter '-region xxx')